 - Studies in which the data or tissue samples are preexisting and publicly available through public databases or published peer-reviewed research.
 In these circumstances, the student researcher will be asked to provide the source of the original study or reference to the publicly available database in the case of data, or documentation from a commercial supplier in the case of tissue samples.
-Data pulled from public Twitter or other social media accounts is considered exempt. - 2.
-Behavioral observations of unrestricted public settings in which - a. the researcher has no interaction with the individuals being observed and - b. the researcher does not manipulate the environment or introduce stimuli or force reactions and - c. the researcher does not record any personally identifiable data. - 3.
-Research in which the student receives preexisting or retrospective data, images or tissue samples in a de-identified/anonymous format from a mentor/supervising scientist/ PI, or supplier if not a mentor (for example, from a hospital), or more simply, data that is not publicly available.
+Data pulled from public X (formerly known as Twitter) or other social media accounts is considered exempt. - 2.
+Behavioral observations of unrestricted public settings in which - a. the researcher has no interaction with the individuals being observed and - b. the researcher does not manipulate the environment or introduce stimuli or force reactions and - c. the researcher does not record any personally identifiable data.

+- 3. Research in which the student receives preexisting or retrospective data, images or tissue samples in a de-identified/anonymous format from a mentor/supervising scientist/ PI, or supplier if not a mentor (for example, from a hospital), or more simply, data that is not publicly available.
 This adult must certify in the recommendation form, or through a letter provided to the student, that the data or tissue samples were NOT collected for the purpose of the student's project and have been properly deidentified before being given to the student, and are in compliance with all HIPAA laws.
-However, if the data provided to the student has not been published, the provider will be asked to share IRB approval information from their original study or a letter from the mentor describing how data was collected, dates of data collection, description of deidentification process, and date that data was provided to student researcher.
+However, if the data provided to the student has not been published, the provider will be asked to share IRB approval information from their original study or a letter from the mentor describing how data was collected, dates of data collection, description of deidentification process, and date that data was provided to student researcher. - a.

-- a.
 Student researchers are sometimes involved in collecting human data for a mentor's study or participating in basic medical support with mentor permission (i.e. blood draws, saliva sample collection, etc.).
 If a student then only receives deidenitified data from mentor or source, this is permitted without need for pre-approval.
-However, both student and mentor must attest to the student's role in data collection and the deidentification of data before provided to a student. - 4.
+However, both student and mentor must attest to the student's role in data collection and the deidentification of data before being provided to a student. - 4.
 Studies in which the primary cells/human tissue samples and/or data obtained and/or photographs or videos taken are solely from the student researcher (self samples).
-Student will be asked to share any safety precautions.
+Student will be asked to share any safety precautions. - 5.
+Studies involving human breast milk do not require preapproval but will require documentation.
+Human breast milk of unknown origin, unless certified free of HIV and Hepatitis C, and domestic unpasteurized animal milk are considered BSL-2, must be handled in a BSL-2 lab, and mentor must provide documentation of original source.